 Hernandez is charged with two counts of second-degree murder for allegedly intending to cause the boy’s death and for a killing that occurred during a kidnapping.

 Another man’s name has also hung over the Etan Patz case for years: Jose Antonio Ramos, a convicted child molester acquainted with Etan’s babysitter.
 Etan’s parents, Stan and Julia Patz, sued Ramos in 2001.
 The boy was officially declared dead as part of that lawsuit.

-A judge found Ramos responsible for the boy’s death and ordered him to pay the family $2 million, money the Patz family has not received.
+A judge found Ramos responsible for the boy’s death and ordered him to pay the family $2 million – money the Patz family has never received.

 Though Ramos was at the center of investigations for years, he has never been charged.
 He served a 20-year prison sentence in Pennsylvania for molesting another boy and was set to be released in 2012.

 He was immediately rearrested upon leaving jail in 2012 on charges of failing to register as a sex offender, The Associated Press reported.

 Since their young son’s disappearance, the Patzes have worked to keep the case alive and to create awareness of missing children in the United States.